SabaJunaid/Python-Tasks/README.md

 # Python-Tasks
-This repo contains the tasks assigned by instructor
+This repo contains the tasks related to python assigned by instructor